Amazon Prime Day Sales Data ( 2015 to 2026 Data)

 Source: Statista.

-People shopped for millions of items using Rufus
+People shop for millions of items using Amazon's AI Rufus

 Rufus, Amazon's new AI-powered shopping assistant, helped millions of users shop during Prime Day deals Amazon’s wide selection with ease.
 Amazon’s Alexa also helped thousands of shoppers find the best deals during the sale period